aosterloh/Apache-Beam-from-Zero/README.md

 ```
 python tornado01.py
 ```
 That should read the small local CSV file and output a local file like `extracted_tornados-00000-of-00001`.
 Spoiler, the pipelines does nothing except read data and write it back to file.
-We will look at transforms later.
+We will look at other transforms later.

 ## Looking at the code
 Let's go through the code, line by line.
 But it helps if you first go through the Apache Beam Programming Guide found here: